-Much of the research on the effectiveness of various medications for OCD focuses on the class of medications known as the SSRIs (selective serotonin reuptake inhibitors).
+Much of the research on the effectiveness of medication for OCD focuses on one class of medications.
+These are known as SSRIs (selective serotonin reuptake inhibitors).
 This class of medications is relatively new, having been first used in the late 1980’s.
 Medications like Celexa, Lexapro, Prozac, Zoloft, Luvox, and Paxil belong to this class.
 They are widely used, partially because their side effect profiles are favorable.
 Some possible side effects are difficulties with sexual arousal, lowered interest in sex, headache, and changes in appetite.
-However each medication will have a different set of potential side effects, and of course you should consult your prescriber before deciding which medication might be best for you.
+However, each medication will have a different set of potential side effects.
+You should consult your prescriber before deciding which medication might be best for you.

-Much of the research on the effectiveness of psychotherapy for OCD and anxiety disorders focuses on different types of cognitive-behavioral therapy (CBT).
+Much of the research on psychotherapy for OCD and anxiety disorders focuses on different types of cognitive-behavioral therapy (CBT).
 Exposure and Ritual Prevention (ExRP), a form of cognitive-behavioral therapy, has been shown to be an effective OCD treatment.
-ExRP is the updated form of Exposure and Response Prevention (ERP), and it focuses on changing the strategies used by the OCD sufferer to cope with anxiety.
+ExRP is the updated form of Exposure and Response Prevention (ERP).
+It focuses on changing the strategies used by the OCD sufferer to cope with anxiety.
 The two terms are sometimes used interchangeably.

 Medication vs. Therapy: What does the research say?

-Both SSRIs and CBT are considered first-line treatments for simple OCD, meaning that one of the two will typically be the first thing recommended for someone with OCD.
+Both SSRIs and CBT are first-line treatments for simple OCD.
+This means that one of the two is the preferred initial treatment for someone with OCD.
 Research has generally not shown either one to be more effective than the other.
 Both are effective in reducing symptoms of OCD.
-Medications are more commonly used, however, although the reasons for that are complex.
+Patients received medications more often, however, although the reasons for that are complex.

-Occasionally there is research that compares these two types of OCD treatment, and a study was published in July 2006 that did just that.
-Some researchers in Brazil compared Zoloft to a CBT group therapy.
-CBT group therapy for OCD has been shown to be comparably effective to individual CBT for OCD.
-In the Brazilian study, a summary of which is included below, the CBT that was studied included “techniques of ERP” as well as some classic elements of CBT.
-While details were not explicit in the article, the therapy used may be best understood as a hybrid of ERP and conventional CBT.
+Occasionally a study compares these two types of OCD treatment.
+In 2006, a group of researches in Brazil did just that.
+They compared Zoloft to a CBT group therapy.
+Group CBT therapy for OCD is similarly effective to individual CBT therapy for OCD.
+In the Brazilian study, a summary of which is included below, the therapy included “techniques of ERP” and some other elements of CBT.

 Here is the summary, as reported in 2006 by Reuters: